Lessons From One Of Progressive Rock’s Most Engaging Bands

 The music and video below is presented here for the purpose of scholarship.

-Traffic – “Glad” (from the John Barleycorn Must Die album)Articles, Beatmaking, Beatmaking Education, Beatmaking Practice, Beatmaking Themes, Theories, and Concepts, BeatTips, BeatTips MusicStudy, Book on How to Make Beats, Composing, Programming, and Arranging Beats, Customizing Drum Sounds, Diggin' in the Crates, Drum Programming Techniques, Drum Sounds and Drum Programming, Arranging, and Composing, Editor's Choice, Features, Filtering Samples, Filtering Sounds, Hip Hop Production Techniques, Hip Hop/Rap Music Education, How to Create Your Own Drum Sounds, How to Make Beats, Making Beats, Music Education, Music Themes, Music Theory, and Music Concepts, MusicStudy, Programming Drums, Programming Hi-Hats, Programming Kicks, Programming Samples, Programming Snares, Recording Hip Hop, Mixing Hip Hop, Mastering Hip Hop, Recording, Mixing, and Mastering, Sa'id, Sample-Based Beats, Sample-Based Compositional Style, Sampling, Sampling Drum Sounds, Sampling Drums, Sound Design, Steve Winwood, The Art of Sampling, The BeatTips Manual, Traffic - "Glad", Tutorials and Exercises
+Traffic – “Glad” (from the John Barleycorn Must Die album)Articles, Beatmaking, Beatmaking Education, Beatmaking Practice, Beatmaking Themes, Theories, and Concepts, BeatTips, BeatTips MusicStudy, Book on How to Make Beats, Composing, Programming, and Arranging Beats, Customizing Drum Sounds, Diggin' in the Crates, Drum Programming Techniques, Drum Sounds and Drum Programming, Arranging, and Composing, Editor's Choice, Features, Filtering Samples, Filtering Sounds, Hip Hop Production Techniques, Hip Hop/Rap Music Education, How to Create Your Own Drum Sounds, How to Make Beats, Making Beats, Music Education, Music Themes, Music Theory, and Music Concepts, MusicStudy, Programming Drums, Programming Hi-Hats, Programming Kicks, Programming Samples, Programming Snares, Recording Hip Hop, Mixing Hip Hop, Mastering Hip Hop, Recording, Mixing, and Mastering, Sa'id, Sample-Based Beats, Sample-Based Compositional Style, Sampling, Sampling Drum Sounds, Sampling Drums, Sound Design, Steve Winwood, The Art of Sampling, The BeatTips Manual, Traffic - "Glad", Tutorials & Exercises